 5 to 6.5 hours, 246 miles

-By train: Traveling by train will take you between 5.5 to 6.5 hours, but you won’t have to worry about parking the car in La Spezia.
+By train: Traveling by train takes 5.5 to 6.5 hours.
 There are no direct trains from Venice to Cinque Terre.
-Almost all combinations of trains will require you to change trains at least once along the journey, taking a combination of high-speed trains and regional slower trains.
+Almost all combinations of trains will require you to change trains at least once along the journey, taking a combination of high-speed trains and slower regional trains.
 The route from Venezia S. Lucia or Venezia Mestre via Milan includes one change, while the route via Florence requires at least two changes.
 Your best bet is to check on Trenitalia.com for the best train to catch on your trip day.
 The price of a one-way ticket starts at 35 euros.

 Can you visit Cinque Terre in a day?

 Yes, you can.
-But it is a shame to not spend more time in this picturesque place.
-I suggest spending at least 1 night here.
+But it is a shame not to spend more time in this picturesque place.
+I suggest spending at least two nights here.
 If you are planning a day trip, I would avoid hiking (although you’ll miss most of the fun!) and use the train to move around the villages, or you won’t be able to see them all.

 How many days do you need to visit Cinque Terre?

-To make the most of your experience 3 days and 2 nights is the perfect amount of time.
-This will give you plenty of hours to hike the blue trail and to explore the charming streets in the villages.
+To make the most of your experience, three days and two nights is the perfect amount of time.
+This will give you plenty of hours to hike the blue trail and explore the charming streets in the villages.

 How long does it take to walk the Cinque Terre?